 The Other Stuff In Condoms

-Both of these main types are additionally laden with stabilisers, preservatives and hardening agents, which may lead further impair decomposition of condoms once they have been used and disposed.
+Both of these main types are additionally laden with stabilisers, preservatives and hardening agents, which may lead to further impaired decomposition of condoms once they have been used and disposed of.
 Furthermore, regular condoms often contain casein, an animal by-product derived from dairy or goat’s milk, meaning they are unsuitable for vegans and are not cruelty-free either.

 Are there eco-friendly condom brands out there?

 There are some brands that have developed more sustainable types of condoms that are biodegradable.
 Sustain Natural, for instance, is an eco, toxin-free ethical condom brand that uses fair-trade natural latex, contains no nitrosamine (an ingredient present in many condoms that has been associated with carcinogenic effects), is packaged in recyclable paper, and 10% of their profits go to women’s health organisations.